woojoo666/arcana-notes/notes9.md

 * Axis parenthesis `(...)` actually acts more like imperative curly braces `{...}`

+### Defining Behavior That Should be Duplicated

+(continued from "Clones and Calls Declared Inside the Arguments")

+* ultimately it comes down to
+* when we declare or extend objects, we **define behavior that should be duplicated**

+* so notice the difference between this:

+		foo: bar(apiResult: playlist.addTrack('badBlood'))

+* and this:

+		temp: playlist.addTrack('badBlood')
+		foo: bar(apiResult: temp)

+* in the first example, calling `addTrack` is part of foo's behavior
+* so cloning `foo` will call `addTrack` again
+* in the second example, `addTrack` is called outside `foo`, and then the value is given to `foo`
+* so cloning `foo` would not call `addTrack` again

+* note that these two examples would be equivalent in imperative langs like javascript
+* doesn't matter if you call inside or outside a function, it will always just pass the result value into the function

+### exploring a template-based language

+* functional only has functions and calling
+* originally we only had objects and cloning

+* when we introduced insertion, we had to introduce templates
+* so now we have objects and cloning, and templates and calling
+* we can use calling to turn templates into objects,
+* and extend templates (eg `template(...someObject)`) to turn objects into templates

+* feels more complicated and ugly, but is it necessary?

+* note that we could make Axis a template based language
+* just make all declared objects default to templates
+* and if you want to "execute" them you have to call them
+* eg

+		foo: (a: 10, b: 20)   // foo is a template
+		bar: foo.()           // bar is a prototype

+* so it seems like whether or not to make templates default, or prototypes default, is rather arbitrary

 ### Empty Parenthesis `()` As Call Operator

 call operator syntax